-Before you can use Siri to locate your devices, you must turn on the Find My feature on your devices, including iPhone, iPad, iPod touch, Mac, or Apple Watch.
-Once you do, you can find those devices using the HomePod and Siri by just using your voice.
-From there, the missing device will begin to ring and will show a notification until you pick it up and stop the chime from playing.
+Before you can use Siri to locate your devices, you must turn on the Find My feature on your devices.
+Once you do, you can find those devices using the HomePod or HomePod mini by just using your voice.
+From there, the missing device will begin to ring and show a notification until you pick it up and stop the chime from playing.

 - Give a command like "Where's my iPhone", "Find my Mac", or "Play a sound on my Apple Watch."
 If you have more than one iPhone connected to the Find My feature, Siri will ask you to identify which handset you need found.
 The same goes for the rest of your devices.

-On the iPhone, iPad, iPod, Apple Watch, and Mac, you'll see an alert indicating that Find My has been activated.
+On the iPhone, iPad, iPod, Apple Watch, and Mac, you'll see an alert indicating that Find My is in use.
 Tap on it to stop the chime and to dismiss the alert.